 The Honorable Diana DeGette, Chair, Subcommittee on Oversight and Investigations established v what is reportedly China's first Biosafety Level 4 (BSL-4) laboratory in Wuhan.
-This state-of This state-of-the-art facility is designed for prevention and control research on diseases that require the h equire the highest level of biosafety and biosecurity containment.
-Ultimately, scientists hope he lab will contribute to the development of new antiviral drugs and vaccines, but its current productivity productivity is limited by a shortage of the highly trained technicians and investigators required erate a BSL-4 laboratory and a lack of clarity in related Chinese government policies and guidelin es. (b)(5) b)(5) )(5) End Summary and Comment.
+This state-of f-the-art facility is designed for prevention and control research on diseases that require the h righest level of biosafety and biosecurity containment.
+Ultimately, scientists hope he lab will contribute to the development of new antiviral drugs and vaccines, but its current productivity is limited by a shortage of the highly trained technicians and investigators required erate a BSL-4 laboratory and a lack of clarity in related Chinese government policies and guidelin es. (b)(5) b)(5) )(5) End Summary and Comment.